fluxcd/kustomize-controller/docs/spec/v1alpha1/kustomization.md

 	// +required
 	Prune bool `json:"prune"`

-	// A list of workloads (Deployments, DaemonSets and StatefulSets)
-	// to be included in the health assessment.
+	// A list of resources to be included in the health assessment.
 	// +optional
-	HealthChecks []WorkloadReference `json:"healthChecks,omitempty"`
+	HealthChecks []CrossNamespaceObjectReference `json:"healthChecks,omitempty"`

 	// The Kubernetes service account used for applying the kustomization.
 	// +optional